Kanboard Documentation

 Project ViewerRead-only access to the board and tasks

-Custom project roles can be created to apply a set of restrictions to the users.
+Custom project roles can be created to apply specific restrictions to users.

 Groups Management

-In Kanboard, each user can be a member of one or many groups.
-A group is like a team or an organization.
+In Kanboard, each user can be a member of one or more groups.
+A group is like a team or organization.

 Only administrators can create new groups and assign users.